Top corporate lobbying group shows its true colors on climate change

 The SEC's legal authority to issue the rule is grounded in the concept of materiality.
 Information is considered "material" — and disclosure can be required by the SEC — if "there is a substantial likelihood that a reasonable shareholder would consider it important” in making an investment.
 As Gensler noted when the proposed rule was introduced, "investors with $130 trillion in assets under management have requested that companies disclose their climate risks."

 The Chamber attacks climate disclosure

 The U.S. Chamber of Commerce (the Chamber), the nation's largest corporate lobbying organization, says it takes climate change very seriously.
-It represents Amazon, Microsoft, Apple, and hundreds of other major companies that claim to be committed to combating climate change.
+It represents Amazon, Microsoft, and hundreds of other major companies that claim to be committed to combating climate change.

 On its website, the Chamber says "inaction is not an option" on climate change.
 The Chamber says it supports "market-based solutions to reduce emissions."
 Failure to act, according to the Chamber, will harm "the competitiveness of the U.S. economy."